Nikituh/robust-mindcontrol-robotex/README.md

 * There is no direct link to send data to the Raspberry from EEG data results
 * Proper documentation – this is partly because I'm lazy, but partly also so your life wouldn't be too easy.
 You need to figure some things out for yourselves.

+### Legacy

+There is a legacy **java** project in the legacy folder that was originally built for a hackathon, later used in Robotex '16 and '17.
+It's basically a clone of Muse's own sample applications with modifications.